GERD and Acid Reflux in Infants and Children

 For the most part, antacids and gas-fighting drugs are safe.
 At high doses, antacids can cause some side effects, such as diarrhea.
 If your child takes high doses of them for a long time, he might have a higher risk of thinning bones, called rickets, or vitamin B12 deficiency.

 Surgery for Reflux in Children

-Surgery isn't often needed to treat reflux in children.
-When it is necessary, the Nissen fundoplication is the most often performed surgery.
-During this procedure, the top part of the stomach is wrapped around the esophagus forming a cuff that contracts and closes off the esophagus whenever the stomach contracts -- preventing reflux.
+In the most common type of surgery, a surgeon wraps the top part of the stomach around the esophagus, forming a cuff that closes off the esophagus whenever the stomach squeezes -- preventing reflux.